Dielli (Albanian paganism): Spring equinox

 Albanian woman with traditional decorations, during the Illyrian carnivals, celebrating the Albanian spring festival in the Sharr Mountains.

 Dita e Verës is an Albanian pagan holiday celebrated (also officially in Albania) on March 1 of the Julian calendar, the first day of the new year (which is March 14 in the Gregorian calendar).
 In the old Albanian calendar, Verëza corresponds to the first three days of the new year (Kryeviti, Kryet e Motmotit, Motmoti i Ri, Nata e Mojit) and marks the end of the winter season (the second half of the year) and the beginning of the "summer" season (the first half of the year) on the spring equinox, the period of the year when daylight is longer than night.
 It is celebrated both in the Northern and Southern regions, but with regional differences.
 Bonfires are traditionally lit in yards everywhere, especially on high places, with the function to drive away the darkness of the winter season and for the strengthening of the Sun.

 Edith Durham – who collected Albanian ethnographic material from northern Albania and Montenegro – reported that Albanian traditional tattooing of girls was practiced on March 19, which falls in the days of the spring celebrations.

 Summer solstice

-The summer solstice is celabrated by Albanians often with the name Shën Gjini–Shën Gjoni, but also with the name Festa e Malit or Festa e Bjeshkës ("Mountain Feast"), as well as Festa e Blegtorisë ("Livestock Feast").
+The summer solstice is celebrated by Albanians often with the name Shën Gjini–Shën Gjoni, but also with the name Festa e Malit or Festa e Bjeshkës ("Mountain Feast"), as well as Festa e Blegtorisë ("Livestock Feast").
 It is associated with the production in agricultural and livestock activities.

 To celebrate this feast, bonfires are traditionally lit where straw is burned and ashes are thrown on the ground, as a "burning for regeneration" ritual.
 Tribal or community fires are traditionally made with straw, with people jumping across them.
 In some regions plumes of burning chaff were carried in the air, running through the fields and hills.
 The ashes of the straw that burned in the ritual fires of this event are traditionally thrown to the field for good luck.

 During this feast sheep shearing is traditionally performed by shepherds.